Edinburgh-Chemistry-Teaching/ML-for-Chemistry/README.md

-## Additional Resouces
+## Additional Resources
-A handout with additional resouces can be found [here.](https://github.com/meyresearch/ML_for_chemistry/blob/main/Handout.pdf)
+A handout with additional resources can be found [here.](https://github.com/meyresearch/ML_for_chemistry/blob/main/Handout.pdf)